thcrock/SuikodenRM/README.md

 ### Contact

-If you want to tell me anything, please mail me at OrangeeGames [at] gmail.com or go to http://www.suikosource.com/phpBB3/viewtopic.php?f=68&t=13972 and send me a reply.
+Email me at thcsquad [at] gmail.com
+Engine initially created by: OrangeeGames [at] gmail.com